-My second tip is to plan out your calls to action.
+My second Tips For Web Design is to plan out your calls to action.
 First what is the goal of your website.
 Some of my websites have a goal of getting visitors to click through an affiliate link and sign up for a product (in my case a sports betting site), while some of my websites have the goal of capturing the visitors email so that I can get them returning to my website often.

 After you have that goal figured out you need to base your design around that.
 If you are trying to get your visitors to leave your site through an affiliate link you are going to want a design that has either a nice big call to action banner or button “above the fold” (which is the top portion of your website that visitors can see when they first land on the page) or maybe a “top list” in table form.
 The top list would be a list of “top 3 poker sites” for example.